neomjs/create-app/README.md

 1. server-start: Starts the webpack dev-server
 2. build-all: npm install & builds literally everything.
 3. build-all-questions: same as build all, but you can choose what to build using the inquirer interface.
-4. build-my-apps: creates the dist versions for your app(s) as well as the Docs app
-5. build-themes: builds the themes for dev and / or prod and lets you choose if want to use CSS variables.
+4. build-themes: builds the themes for dev and / or prod and lets you choose if want to use CSS variables.
-6. build-threads: builds main, data & vdom (or any combinations) for dev and / or prod.
+5. build-threads: builds main, data & vdom (or any combinations) for dev and / or prod.
-7. create-app: add an additional app to your project.
+6. create-app: add an additional app to your project.
 You can also trigger npx neo-app multiple times.
-8. generate-docs-json: When you change your app code (e.g. adding new files) and want to see those changes inside the Docs app, you need to run this script to update the content.
+7. generate-docs-json: When you change your app code (e.g. adding new files) and want to see those changes inside the Docs app, you need to run this script to update the content.

-You can choose which apps you want to build.
-Might not work on Windows 10 (issues with the deasync npm package)
-6.  prod-build-my-apps: creates the dist/production versions for your app(s) as well as the Docs app.
-You can choose which apps you want to build.
-Might not work on Windows 10 (issues with the deasync npm package)
-7.  theme related builds.
-You should run those when upgrading to a newer neo.mjs version, in case there were changes inside the scss files.

 ## Working on your new neo.mjs App
 It is recommended to use the development mode (non dist version) for developing your App(s).